cebo29/proxmox-kodi-setup/README.md

 ```
 ## Issue with X on Ubuntu 20.04 and Unprivileged

 If you really need to use Ubuntu below 22.04 there is an issue with access rights that prevents Xorg from starting on TTY7 on an Unprivileged container.
 Workaround exists but a change on the host machine is required so please accept the risk beforehand.
+Or just use a privileged container instead.
 In the Proxmox Shell:
 ```yaml
 chmod 660 /dev/tty7
 ```

+## XFCE Desktop Environment
 If you would like a desktop env, install xfce with this command:
 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/kjames2001/proxmoxHelper/dev/setup/xfce-install.sh)"